Bears are active in Grand Teton

 An area closure is in effect around Baxter's Pinnacle to protect nesting peregrine falcons.
 This closure precludes any climbs of Baxter's Pinnacle and usage of the walk-off gully.
 This closure will be in effect through 8-15-2013.
 More »

-If you are a student interested in a historic preservation internship with the WCHP, please visit the National Park Service Historic Preservation Training Program website.
+If you are a student interested in a historic preservation internship with WCHP, please visit the National Council for Preservation Education's website and view internship listings.

 Did You Know?